 We welcome visitors at all our homes.
 It’s wonderful to see our residents and their families enjoying time together.
 We have a variety of visiting options across our homes, with options for indoor and outdoor visits.
 Our visiting regulations sometimes change in line with Government regulations, staff in all our homes will be happy to explain the latest guidance.

 What is the food like?
 Do you cater for special dietary requirements?

 Residents in care homes should be provided with well balanced and nutritious and tasty meals that meet their dietary needs.

 Some residents are likely to have support needs that impact their dining experience.
 In these instances, it is even more important to ensure that food and drink is enjoyable, accessible and nutritious to maintain overall health and wellbeing.

-We work closely with supplier, Apetito, to provide healthy and nutritious meals that cater to every taste, dietary and cultural preferences.
+Our Hospitality teams work hard to provide healthy and nutritious meals that cater to every taste, dietary and cultural preferences.
 Our chefs tailor our menus to suit our residents’, with delicious cakes and treats always on offer.

 We pride ourselves on catering to everyone with texture modified meals, special diets, and Kosher menus all available across our Springfield homes.
 Feel free to chat to our staff about any dietary requirements at any time.